 This minimizes impacts on the trail, artifacts, vegetation, wildlife, and fellow hikers.
 Groups larger than twelve are required to camp at separate sites, and follow different itineraries.
 Please contact the park so we can advise you on dates that will limit conflicts with other groups.

 The Chilkoot Trail is an international trail managed by the National Park Service and Parks Canada.
 All campsites along the trail must be reserved in advanced by calling 1-800-661-0486 (867-667-3910 local/overseas).
 When making your reservation you must specify which campgrounds your group will use.
-Upon arriving in Skagway, groups will need to register and pick up their permits at the Trail Center (2nd and Broadway).
+Upon arriving in Skagway, groups will need to register and pick up their permits at the Trail Center.
 There you will be advised of weather, bear safety, and trail conditions.

 The National Park Service wants you and your group to have a safe and positive experience during your time on the Chilkoot trail.
 Here are a few suggestions that may help you in preparing for the adventure that waits.